 An enclosed, shaded outdoor room and conversation area~

-…a cozy courtyard garden with brick walk, vines, fountain, and planters, all strong elements~
+…a strong urban or Old World element is a small cozy courtyard garden with brick walk, vines, fountain, and planters filled with flowers and shrubs~

 …or a space that doubles as an outdoor room in your side yard, set apart by a picket fence~

 6. A garden swing or swingset~